Why I Quit Craft Shows & What I’d do Differently

 It was also difficult to come up with sales pitches because all my handbags were different.
 There wasn’t one main selling feature I could share.

 This one is good for an evening out and this one was hand-painted.
-This one has lots of pockets and I love this one as a book bag.
+This one has lots of pockets and I love it as a book bag.
 Does that one fit a laptop?
 I’m not sure, it’s the first time I’ve made it and didn’t have time to test it out before the craft show…..

-So much info to cover in so little time and even I didn’t know the important features and benefits because I only worried about making, making, making!
+So much info to cover in so little time, and even I didn’t know the important features and benefits because I only worried about making, making, making!

 Once I started focusing on my weekend bags, it was easy to point out important features, help shoppers imagine where and how they’d use the bag and then allow them to browse the different sizes and fabrics it came in.

 Instead of trying to sell a basic tote that could be used for anything that would fit, I was selling a: reinforced weekend bag made out of durable upholstery fabric.
-This makes the bag sturdy enough to use for textbooks or laptops and big enough to throw sneakers and clothes into so you can head to the gym on a lunch break or use the bag for travel.
+This makes the bag sturdy enough to use for textbooks or laptops and big enough to throw sneakers and clothes into, so you can head to the gym on a lunch break or use the bag for travel.

 I could paint a picture of exactly who might use the bag and when, where, and how they might use it.
 This made selling (and displaying) so much easier.
 I wasn’t trying to communicate 101 uses for a variety of bags; I was sharing a few main uses for 1 bag.